Electi Accelerator.

 Dedicated FAANG Mentor

-From 2 private 1:1 sessions per month during the Active Phase.
-Work directly with seniors from Google and Meta.
+2+ private 1:1 sessions per month in the Active Phase.
+Work directly with engineers from Google and Meta.

 Custom Engineering Roadmap